aclai-lab/Sole.jl/README.md

 ## About

-The package is developed by the [ACLAI Lab](https://aclai.unife.it/en/) @ University of Ferrara.
+The package is developed and maintained by the [ACLAI Lab](https://aclai.unife.it/en/) @ University of Ferrara.

 Long live transparent modeling!